mathiasarens/loopback4-acceptance-tests-with-in-memory-sql-database-docker-example/README.md

 This Loopback 4 example includes

 1. in-memory acceptance tests and a postgresql datasource for development/production.
+2. auto increment of ids through the SQL database
-2. optimisations to run tests in a docker container
+3. optimisations to run tests in a docker container
-3. set up for CircleCI
+4. set up for CircleCI
-4. Visual Studio Code launch.json for debugging
+5. Visual Studio Code launch.json for debugging

 A very simple todo application is used to demonstrate the configuration changes.